anzwdev/al-code-outline/README.md

 * `Sort Variables in the Active Project`: sorts variables in the current project
 * `Sort Included PermissionSets in the Active Editor`: sorts permission sets in IncludedPermissionSets property in the current editor
 * `Sort Included PermissionSets in the Active Project`: sorts permission sets in IncludedPermissionSets property in the current project
+* `Run Code Cleanup on the Active Editor`: runs code cleanup on the current editor
+* `Run Code Cleanup on the Active Project`: runs code cleanup on the current project

 Default application area and templates for field and action tooltips can be specified using these VS Code settings: `alOutline.defaultAppArea`, `alOutline.pageActionToolTip` and `alOutline.pageFieldToolTip`

+List of actions run by code cleanup commands can be specified in `alOutline.codeCleanupActions` setting.

 ![Action images](resources/screen2-addtooltips.gif)